amazon-archives/amplify-photo-gallery-workshop/content/70_generating_thumbnails/20_connecting_the_lambda_to_the_bucket.md

 You can find this value in **photo-albums/src/aws-exports.js** under the **aws_user_files_s3_bucket** key.
 {{% /notice %}}

+3. **From the photo-albums directory, run** `amplify update storage`.

+4. **Press Enter** until you reach the prompt about a Lambda Trigger.

+5. When prompted, "Do you want to add a Lambda Trigger for your S3 Bucket?", **select 'Yes'**.

+6. **Press Enter** to "Choose an existing function from the project".

+7. **Press Enter** to select 'workshopphotoprocessor'.

-3. **From the photo-albums directory, run:** `amplify push` to update our storage configuration.
+8. **Run** `amplify push` to update our storage configuration.

-4. Wait for the update to complete.
+9. Wait for the update to complete.
 This step usually only takes a minute or two.

 ### What we changed in amplify/.../s3-cloudformation-template.json
 - Added a *InvokePhotoProcessorLambda* resource, giving the S3Bucket permission to invoke the PhotoProcessor lambda function.